omoWahyu/dotfiles/README.md

 # dotfiles

-Its my dotfiles data, i create this is just for my documentation
+It's my dotfiles data, I created this for documentation and also for fun.